When you cook you either go through the motions of preparing food or you love the process, as well as the end result.

 And it doesn’t matter how much you spend on sourcing the finest quality ingredients, if this one element is missing eating your food just won’t be a great experience for you or those you serve it to.
 Of course the essential component is:

 Leave that out at your peril.
 The ripples that emanate from it are intangible but deeply felt, prior to sitting down, during the meal, and once it’s over.
-And if you’ve ever had the experience of attending a family meal served up with a dollop of resentment you’ll know the exact flavour we’re looking at here.
+And if you’ve ever had the experience of attending a family meal served up with a dollop of resentment you’ll know the exact flavour we’re talking about here.

 What are your eating experiences like?

-And this leads us into all manner of food-related territory doesn’t it?
-Our relationships with food and emotional eating habits start very early on, and mostly learned through the family.
+Which leads us into all manner of food-related territory doesn’t it?
+Our relationships with food and emotional eating habits start very early on, and they’re mostly learned through family.
 Let’s start with putting food on the table, have you been or are you now the main cook in your home?

 - Do you enjoy it?